-The accumulated volume of Colorado River water recorded at Imperial Dam in 2006 was 6,998,314 tcm (5,673,533 af)5.
-The quantities requested by Mexico to be made for 2006 were in accordance with Article 10 of the 1944 Water Treaty.
-The quantities requested are for deliveries to be made at the riverbed above Morelos Diversion Dam, and across the southern land boundary near San Luis, Arizona, also referred to as Southerly International Boundary (SIB).
+The accumulated volume of Colorado River water recorded at Imperial Dam in 2007 was 6,993,664 tcm (5,669,833 af)5.
+The quantities requested by Mexico to be made for 2007 were in accordance with Article 10 of the 1944 Water Treaty.
+The quantities requested are for deliveries to be made at the riverbed above Morelos Diversion Dam and across the southern land boundary near San Luis, Arizona, also referred to as Southerly International Boundary (SIB).
 Deliveries across the SIB include the water flows through the limitrophe of the river below Morelos Dam.

-The actual deliveries made to Mexico at Tijuana, Baja California in 2006 by diverting Colorado River water at Parker Dam were made under IBWC Minute No. 310, using an existing pipeline at Otay Mesa, in San Diego, California.
-This Minute, which was signed in 2003, was intended to address periods of shortages expected to occur over the subsequent five years.
+No deliveries were made to Mexico at Tijuana, Baja California in 2007 by diverting Colorado River water at Parker Dam through an existing pipeline at Otay Mesa in San Diego, California.
+Deliveries made through this diversion are governed by IBWC Minute No. 310.
+This Minute, signed in 2003, was intended to address periods of shortages expected to occur over the subsequent five years.